JustinSDK/dotSCAD/README.md

 If OpenSCAD generates "WARNING: Ignoring unknown xxx function" or "WARNING: Ignoring unknown xxx module" when using one module of dotSCAD.
 Just try to `include <xxx.scad>;`.

+Too many dependencies?
+Because OpenSCAD doesn't provide namespace management, I personally think that exposing dependencies is better than hiding them.
+In this way, users can have their own way to manage dependencies.
+How to categorize dependencies is up to you.
+For example, you can include your commonly-used modules and functions in "commonly_used.scad" and then `include <commonly_used.scad>;` in the ".scad" file of your project.

 ## Documentation

 - 2D